Variable Interest Entities

 8. VARIABLE INTEREST ENTITIES

-Beginning in the fourth quarter of 2021, MoneyLion transitioned its primary source of funding for originated receivables from IIA to special purpose vehicle financings from third-party lenders (the “SPV Credit Facilities”).
+Beginning in the fourth quarter of 2021, the Company’s primary source of funding for originated receivables became special purpose vehicle financings from third-party lenders (the “SPV Credit Facilities”).
 The Company may sell certain loan and Instacash receivables to wholly owned, bankruptcy-remote special purpose subsidiaries (the “SPV Borrowers”), which pledge such receivables as collateral to support the financing of additional receivables.
 The underlying loan and Instacash receivables are originated and serviced by other wholly owned subsidiaries of the Company.
 The SPV Borrowers are required to maintain pledged collateral consisting of loan and Instacash receivables with a net asset balance that equals or exceeds 90% of the aggregate principal amounts of the loans financed through the SPV Credit Facilities.
-Proceeds received from the SPV Credit Facilities can only be used to purchase loans and Instacash receivables.
-The payments and interest, as applicable, received from the loans and Instacash receivables held by the SPV Borrowers are used to repay obligations under the SPV Credit Facilities.
+Proceeds received from the SPV Credit Facilities can only be used to purchase loan and Instacash receivables.
+The payments and interest, as applicable, received from the loan and Instacash receivables held by the SPV Borrowers are used to repay obligations under the SPV Credit Facilities.
 While the SPV Credit Facilities and related agreements provide assurances to the third-party lenders regarding the quality of loan and Instacash receivables and certain origination and servicing functions to be performed by other wholly owned subsidiaries of the Company, the third-party lender may absorb losses in the event that the payments and interest, as applicable, received in connection with the loan and Instacash receivables are not sufficient to repay the loans made through the SPV Credit Facilities.